procedure1/AutoBS/README.md

 # AutoBS — Beat Saber Automation Mod
-# Featuring 360fyer, Arcitect Arc + Chain Maker, Auto Lights, Auto Walls, Auto NJS Fixer, and Mixed Reality Portals
+# Featuring Mixed Reality Portals, Arcitect Arc + Chain Maker, Auto Lights, Auto Walls, Auto NJS Fixer with Live Tuning, and 360fyer

 ## For Beat Saber PC Version v1.42

-A Beat Saber mod to automatically generate 360 degree maps from standard maps, and automatically add arcs, chains, lights and walls, and set note speed and spawn distance.
+A Beat Saber mod to create Mixed Reality Portals (requires `Virtual Desktop` App) and to automatically generate 360 degree maps from standard maps, and automatically add arcs, chains, lights and walls, and set note speed and spawn distance.
 Most features fully work on non-generated maps as well.
 So you can add arcs and walls etc to standard maps too.

 NOTE: This mod can be used to output and convert to v2, v3, and v4 JSON beatmap `.dat` files containing all generated features.
-See below.
+It can also be used to help line up a virtual and real camera for mixed reality capture along with the `CameraPlus` mod.
+See the end of this readme file below.

 The original 360fyer mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.

 This version has lots of customization and supports v3 and v4 maps.
 Much of the customization in this update is centered around rotation updates and flexibility, automatic arcs and chains, and attempted visual improvements for 360 maps.
 As you probably know, 360 maps have had the same environment since they first came out in 2019.
 The 360 environment is very low-key with dim, narrow lasers compared to modern environments.
 Since the 360 environment doesn't work with v3 `GLS` lights (Group Lighting System), new `OST maps` converted to 360 have no lights in the 360 environment without the included `Auto Lights`. `Boost lighting events` add more color to maps that don't have them. `Auto Lights` power larger and brighter lasers and optional strobe events.
 If you hate it, disable it :) I've added auto `Mapping Extensions` Walls to make the environment more intereseting as well.
-As an automation tool, this mod can also clean up small problems with `Beat Sage`-generated maps and adds portals to see Beat Saber through a floating mixed reality window (requires `Virtual Desktop App`.)
+As an automation tool, this mod can also clean up small problems with `Beat Sage`-generated maps and adds portals to see Beat Saber through a floating mixed reality window.
 Tune the Volumne, Note Speed and Note spawn disance live during gameplay with your controllers.

 Note: Vivify maps and many complex Noodle maps are currently incompatible and disabled for 360fyer.